 Health providers have a duty to exercise reasonable care and skill when providing advice and treatment to patients.
-The duty extends to the examination, diagnosis and treatment of the patient.
+The duty of care extends to the examination, diagnosis and treatment of the patient.

 In the New South Wales decision of Dean v Phung [2012) NSW CA 223, the Court of Appeal considered what damages were to be awarded against a dentist who was found to have performed unnecessary treatment.